lpesr/Low-Power-Sound-Recognition-Classification/README.md

 - TestClassifier.py: Tests the classifiers on a single set of paramaters,
 - Test-ClassifierVsClasses.py: Tests the classifiers on 2 to 8 classes, outputting in tablur format.

+## Data Augmentation

+The data augmentation py file contains functions for augmentating the data in meaningful ways

+The output dir contains the results for the different augmentations

+## Grid Search

+The grid Search py files determine the best parameters for each model